Shubhcoder/loopi/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-Automa is dedicated to providing a welcoming and harassment-free experience for everyone.
+Loopi is dedicated to providing a welcoming and harassment-free experience for everyone.

 Be respectful, considerate, and professional.
 Harassment and abusive behavior are not tolerated.